philipwalton/solved-by-flexbox/README.md

 rake preview[8080]
 ```

-The `rake preview` command starts up the Jekyll server and watches for any HTML or Sass file changes.
-It automatically recompiles everything and runs the CSS through [autoprefixer](https://github.com/ai/autoprefixer).
+In addition to building the site and serving it locally, the `rake preview` task will also listen for any changes and rebuild as needed.
+This allows you to play around with the code, refresh the browser, and see your changes instantly.